austinjxseph/data/README.md

-# nuro - Android app for children with ASD
+# Nuro - Android app for children with ASD

 An app developed to aid children with Autism Spectrum Disorder on communication by prioritizing visual learning throughout the app.
 5 modules were created for this purpose by collaborating with Sankalp - The Learning Centre and Special Needs School, Chennai, India.